How Does GST/HST Apply to Airbnb/Short-term Rentals?

 What is considered a short-term rental?

-A short-term rental is generally one where the period of occupancy is less than one month, or the consideration for the supply is $20 or less per day of occupancy.
+A short-term rental is generally one where the period of occupancy is less than one month and the consideration for the supply is more than $20 a day.

 Am I considered a small supplier?